NetSPI/PowerUpSQL/README.md

 ## PowerUpSQL: A PowerShell Toolkit for Attacking SQL Server
-The PowerUpSQL module includes functions to support common attack workflows against SQL Server on scale that can be used during internal penetration tests and red team engagements.
-I've also included many functions that could be used by administrators to inventory the SQL Servers on their Active Directory domain.
+The PowerUpSQL module includes functions that support SQL Server discovery, auditing for common weak configurations, and privilege escalation.
+It is intended to be used during internal penetration tests and red team engagements.
+However, PowerUpSQL also includes many functions that could be used by administrators to inventory the SQL Servers on their ADS domain.

 PowerUpSQL was designed with six objectives in mind:
 * Scalability: Multi-threading is supported on core functions so they can be executed against many SQL Servers quickly.